 The CLI accepts the flag --schema-version, -s with a version number (as string):

-When the -schema-location parameter is not used, or set to "default", kubeconform will default to downloading schemas from https://github.com/yannh/kubernetes-json-schema.
-Kubeconform however supports passing one, or multiple, schemas locations - HTTP(s) URLs, or local filesystem paths, in which case it will lookup for schema definitions in each of them, in order, stopping as soon as a matching file is found.
+When the --schema-location parameter is not used, or set to "default", the CLI will be downloading schemas from kubernetes-json-schema. the CLI supports passing one, or multiple, schemas locations - HTTP(s) URLs, or local filesystem paths, in which case it will lookup for schema definitions in each of them, in order, stopping as soon as a matching file is found.